opencv/opencv/modules/imgproc/doc/planar_subdivisions.rst

 .. ocv:struct:: CvSubdiv2DPoint

-Point of original or dual subdivision.
+Point of an original or dual subdivision.

 ::